The Growth Fund of America®

 Where the fund was invested

 The bar graph below shows the fund’s annual results and illustrates the fund’s fluctuations over the past 10 years.
-(Class C shares were first offered on March 15, 2001.
+(Class C shares were first offered on March 15, 2001 (on February 21, 2014, in funds in the American Funds Target Date Retirement Series).
 Class C share returns prior to the date of the first sale are hypothetical results based on Class A share returns without a sales charge, adjusted for typical additional annual expenses of about 0.82% on average over the first 10 years.
 Shares of some funds were not sold on the first day available; please see the fund’s most recent shareholder report for the actual date of first sale.)

 Figures shown are past results and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown here.
 For more current information and month-end results, click here.
 Share price and return will vary, so you may lose money.
 Investing for short periods makes losses more likely.
 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.
 Unless otherwise indicated, all results are calculated at net asset value.
 Returns at net asset value would have been lower if the contingent deferred sales charge had been deducted.
 Returns with CDSC reflect deduction of a contingent deferred sales charge (1%) on shares sold within the first year of purchase.